top of page

 Property sub-division and the Planning System

-This interesting field of planning and development will allow you to create new planning units within existing buildings and thereby increase either rental yield or overall value of the building by producing more units.
+This interesting field of planning and property development will allow you to create new planning units within existing buildings and thereby increase either rental yield or overall value of the building by producing more units.
 It might take different forms such as:

 • Conversion of existing non-residential buildings and vacant properties into